Petco Park: Baseball milestones

 Rain delays led to the suspension of the Padres' game with the Los Angeles Dodgers on April 8, 2011.
 The first delay caused the game to start 28 minutes late.
 Play then was stopped for more than 90 minutes in the second inning and again in the sixth inning for more than hour.
 The score was tied at 2–2 in the top of the ninth inning when play was suspended at 1:40 a.m.
 PDT April 9.
 After a fourth rain delay, the game was finished April 9, with the Dodgers winning in 11 innings, 4–2.

 On April 30, 2012, Milwaukee Brewers outfielder Ryan Braun became the first player to hit three home runs in one game at the park.
 Braun finished the game 4–5 with three home runs and a triple.

 On July 13, 2013, Tim Lincecum threw the park's first no-hitter for the visiting San Francisco Giants as they defeated the Padres, 9–0.

-The park hosted the 2016 Major League Baseball All-Star Game.
+The park hosted the 2016 MLB All-Star Game.

 In 2017, Petco Park played host to Pool F of the 2017 World Baseball Classic, in which host USA and undefeated Puerto Rico advanced to the semi-finals.

 For the 2020 MLB postseason, the park was one of two stadiums (along with Dodger Stadium) to host neutral-site games of the ALDS, and was also the only stadium to host neutral-site games of the ALCS.

 Eduardo Escobar of the New York Mets was the first player to hit for the cycle in the history of Petco Park on June 6, 2022.
-Later that year, the Padres made it to the postseason as the 5th wild card seed with a 89-73 record.
-Petco Park hosted its very first postseason game featuring the Padres with fans in attendance in 16 years, as they squared off against the 110-win division rival Los Angeles Dodgers in game 3 of the NLDS.
+Later that year, the Padres made it to the postseason as the 5th wild card seed with a 89–73 record.
+Petco Park hosted its very first postseason game featuring the Padres with fans in attendance in 16 years, as they squared off against the 111-win division rival Los Angeles Dodgers in game 3 of the NLDS.
 The San Diego Padres would go on to win the series 3-1.
-On October 18th, 2022, Kyle Schwarber of the Philadelphia Phillies hit the longest home run ever recorded at Petco Park at 488 feet in game one of the NLCS.
+On October 18, 2022, Kyle Schwarber of the Philadelphia Phillies hit the longest home run ever recorded at Petco Park at 488 feet in game one of the NLCS.

+On May 11, 2024, Petco Park achieved an attendance record for baseball during a game against the Los Angeles Dodgers; the team cited 46,701 people in attendance.
+The record was beaten shortly after on July 5, in a game against the Arizona Diamondbacks, with 47,171 people in attendance.
+The record was beaten once again on July 30 against the Los Angeles Dodgers with a walk-off win in front of a crowd of 47,559.